top of page

 • Report it to a trusted adult

-• Make the victim aware of the fact that they are not alone in this time
+• Make the victim aware of the fact they are not alone in this time

 • Don't take part

-Step 3: investigated by the relevant house teams then given the equivalent sanction on the ladder of consequences
+• Step 3 - The relevant pastoral team then gives a sanction based on the ladder of consequences

 Anti-Bullying Ambassadors advice on how to be safe online